 Welcome to Rational Policy!

 My name is Mike Coté and I am the founder and writer of this blog.
-I’m an historian who is currently working towards a Master’s degree with a specialization in European History.
+I’m an historian who is has a Master’s degree with a specialization in European History.
 Given this background, and my prior experience with finance and business, I see many issues through historical and economic lenses.
-Rational Policy will focus on using historical explanations and analogies to further understanding of the current day.
+Rational Policy focuses on using historical explanations and analogies to further understanding of the current day.
 History is not always relevant to modern events or policies (and I will absolutely point out when this is the case), but it can be used as a point of comparison and often informs our views.
-I will be writing primarily about current-day politics, policies, and issues, as well as more specific historical analysis.
-Still, there will be plenty of cultural discussion involved, including book and film reviews as well as travelogues, all focused on history.
+I write primarily about current-day politics, policies, and issues, as well as more specific historical analysis.
+Still, there is plenty of cultural discussion involved, including book and film reviews as well as travelogues, all focused on history.

 One of the major reasons why this blog was started was to push back against what I see as the unfortunate move in mainstream and internet media towards the extremes in tone and content.
 Far too frequently I see left and right digging in their heels on issues that are largely lacking in substance when there are far more important issues facing the nation and world that require rational discussion, cogent debate, and even that hated bogeyman of the extremes, compromise.
 This blog will take a hard look at the crucial issues facing the United States and her people, as well as work to explain and shine light on critically important international policies, conflicts, and crises that far too often get short shrift in our rapid-fire cable news environment.

-As an historian, I will always try to take a longer-term view on the issues, as I find that short-term thinking tends to dominate nearly all aspects of American society today.
-History and its impact will be a major focus of Rational Policy, and I will work to involve my historical understanding and perspective into all of my posts.
-I will be pushing back on the politicization of history and the tweaking of historical fact to fit certain narratives.
+As an historian, I always try to take a longer-term view on the issues, as I find that short-term thinking tends to dominate nearly all aspects of American society today.
+History and its impact are a major focus of Rational Policy, and I work to involve my historical understanding and perspective into all of my posts.
+I push back on the politicization of history and the tweaking of historical fact to fit certain narratives.
 History is not set in stone, but not all interpretations of it are accurate; some can be downright misleading or mistaken.
 I strive to avoid this, as well as the plague of seeing all history through an eminently modern lens; neither of these approaches is edifying for the general public.
-Every so often, I will also post some of my scholarly work in history for those who are interested, including papers and analyses I have completed.
-There will not be a firm posting schedule, as I am currently a graduate student, but my goal is to release new content fairly consistently.
+Every so often, I also post some of my scholarly work in history for those who are interested, including papers and analyses I have completed.
 Thank you for visiting the site and I hope that you gain some new insights or perspectives from reading.

 – Mike –